0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/vpn-server.md

 ---
-title: VPN Server - Powered by OpenVPN
+title: VPN Server - Using OpenVPN
-summary: VPN Server with unlimited users.
+summary: Ready to go VPN server using OpenVPN with no soft limits.
 ---

 # VPN Server for AWS